David Porter (naval officer)

-David Porter (February 1, 1780 – March 3, 1843) was an officer in the United States Navy in the rank of captain and the honorary title of commodore.
+David Porter (February 1, 1780 – March 3, 1843) was an American naval officer and diplomat.
 Porter commanded a number of U.S. naval ships.
 He saw service in the First Barbary War, the War of 1812 and in the West Indies.
-On July 2, 1812, Porter hoisted the banner "Free trade and sailors' rights" as captain of USS Essex.
-The phrase resonated with many Americans.
-Porter was later court martialed; he resigned and then joined and became commander-in-chief of the Mexican Navy.
-Porter County, Indiana was named after him.
+During the War of 1812, Porter captained USS Essex, and originated the American motto of "Free trade and sailors' rights".
+When Porter raided Spanish territory without orders in 1822, he was court-martialed and resigned his commission.
+Afterwards, Porter joined and became commander-in-chief of the Mexican Navy.

+Porter County, Indiana is named after him.

-Early life and education
+Early life

 Born in Boston, Massachusetts, Porter served in the Quasi-War with France first as midshipman aboard USS Constellation, participating in the capture of L'Insurgente on February 9, 1799; then as 1st lieutenant of Experiment; and finally in command of USS Amphitheatre.
-During the First Barbary War (1801–07), Porter was first lieutenant of Enterprise, New York, and Philadelphia and was taken prisoner when the latter ran aground in Tripoli harbor on October 31, 1803.
+During the First Barbary War (1801–1807), Porter was first lieutenant of Enterprise, New York, and Philadelphia and was taken prisoner when the latter ran aground in Tripoli harbor on October 31, 1803.
 After his release on June 3, 1805, he remained in the Mediterranean as acting captain of USS Constitution and later captain of Enterprise.

-Personal life
+Early military career

 Porter married Evalina Anderson, and they had ten children who survived, including six sons.
-One of these, David Dixon Porter, became an admiral in the U.S. Navy.
+One of these, David Dixon Porter, became an admiral in the United States Navy.
 Porter purchased the grand home built by the judge and politician David Lloyd in Chester, Pennsylvania.
 He made many additions, and the home became known as the Porter House.
 It was destroyed by explosion in 1882.

-Porter's father, David Porter Sr., met and befriended another naval veteran of the Revolution, George Farragut, from the Balearic island of Minorca.
+Porter's father, David Porter Sr., met and befriended another naval veteran of the American Revolutionary War, George Farragut, from the Balearic island of Minorca.
 In late spring 1808, David Sr. suffered sunstroke, and Farragut took him into his home, where his wife Elizabeth cared for him.
 Already weakened by tuberculosis, he died on June 22, 1808.
 Elizabeth Farragut died of yellow fever the same day.
 Motherless, the Farragut children were to be placed with friends and relatives.

 While visiting Farragut and his family a short time later to express thanks for their care of his father and sympathy for their loss, Commodore Porter offered to take eight-year-old James Glasgow Farragut into his own household.
 Young James readily agreed.
 In 1809 he moved with Porter to Washington, where he met Secretary of the Navy Paul Hamilton and expressed his wish for a midshipman's appointment.
 Hamilton promised that the appointment would be made as soon as he reached the age of ten; as it happened, the commission came through on December 17, 1810, six months before the boy reached his tenth birthday.
 When James went to sea soon after with his adoptive father, he changed his name from James to David, and it is as David Glasgow Farragut that he is remembered.